knicklabs/niagara-beaches/README.md

 > Fetch the latest Niagara beach monitoring data.
 Includes CLI!

-This is a small package that can be used to fetch the latest beach monitoring data for Beaches in the Niagara Region.
+This is a small package that can be used to fetch the latest beach monitoring data for beaches in the Niagara Region.
 It includes a CLI so you can check the water quality and temperatures for each beach from your terminal.

-The beaches reported on here are not monitored year round and the feed that this package pulls from can be changed or discontinued at any time so check the dates.
+The beaches reported on here are NOT monitored year-round and the feed that this package pulls from can be changed or discontinued at any time so check the dates as data may be stale.

 ## History of this Package